KoreySoomai/My-Socialmedia-Site/README.md

-This ismy first social media website project.
+This is my first social media website project.